yuukone/yuukone/README.md

  °❀⋆.ೃ࿔*;  BEFORE YOU INTERRACT!

-➤ _I'm gifted with reallyyyy poor health.
+➤ _I'm gifted with quite poor health.
 I might disappear for periods of time, if i dont reply - probably i'm sleeping!_

 ➤ _Outside of pt i mostly use Telegram to communicate.
 In pt, i prefer whispers!_